AriZoneVibes/AriZoneVibes/ToS.md

 - I have the final say in what the image costs.
 I will not negotiate.

 ## Requests Restrictions and Recommendations
-- You must be 18 years or older to commission NSFW images.
-- Feel free to give me creative freedom if you don't have ideas for the commission.
 - I reserve the right to decline any commission for any reason without explanation.
 - I will not accept commissions that are racist, hateful, or intended to insult or harm others.
 - I will not accept requests to copy the style of another artist.

 To minimize confusion and ensure that you get what you want, consider the following when you commission me:
+- Feel free to give me creative freedom if you don't have ideas for the commission.
 - Always include visual references, even if they are just results from image searches.
 If you expect me to search for references myself, I may get very different results than what you had hoped for.
 - When describing details in text, bulleted lists are easier for me to wrap my head around than large paragraphs.
 - If you can't decide on a pose or expression, provide a description about the character.